openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   - Configure Fabric Controller Event Masks:
-      - Write to registers REG_FC_MASK_0 through REG_FC_MASK_7 to specify which events should be routed to the Fabric Controller.
+      - Write to CSRs FC_MASK_0 through FC_MASK_7 to specify which events should be routed to the Fabric Controller.
       - Set mask bits to 0 to enable events, 1 to block events (mask bits are active high).
-      - Each register controls 32 events, with REG_FC_MASK_0 controlling events 0-31, REG_FC_MASK_1 controlling events 32-63, and so on.
+      - Each CSR controls 32 events, with FC_MASK_0 controlling events 0-31, FC_MASK_1 controlling events 32-63, and so on.

   - Monitor and Process FC Events through FIFO:
       - Ensure that Core-Complex/Fabric Controller monitors the event_fifo_valid_o signal to detect when events are available in the FIFO.
-      - Read the event ID from REG_FIFO CSR using the APB interface when an event is available.
+      - Read the event ID from FIFO CSR using the APB interface when an event is available.
       - Acknowledge the event by asserting core_irq_ack_i and setting core_irq_ack_id_i to 11.
       - This acknowledgment mechanism ensures proper event consumption from the FIFO.